17 Failed Chain Restaurants From the 1990s That Will Make You Feel So Nostalgic

 On the Pizza Haven Facebook page, fans still wax poetic about the chain's glory days.
 "I remember the great pizza deals the Mariners had on the back of their tickets," one man wrote.
 "Used to order the extra large and not share it with my sisters."
 Big brothers in the '90s really were just like Buzz from Home Alone.

-Starting in the 1980s, Mighty Casey's began popping up in Atlanta, Georgia, serving your classic American comfort foods: burgers, hot dogs, cheese steaks, and chicken wings.
+Starting in the 1980s, Mighty Casey's began popping up in Atlanta, Georgia, serving your classic American comfort foods: burgers, hot dogs, cheesesteaks, and chicken wings.

 Though they did have a few locations, the restaurant chain's life was short.
 Krystal bought them out in 1994, so the majority of Mighty Casey's got turned into Krystals instead.
 Mighty Casey's might've struck out, but Atlantans remember them fondly.
 "I remember them for their chili dogs," one person wrote on a message board in 2007.
-"I miss Mighty Casey's," another concluded.
+"I miss Mighty Casey's," another wrote.

 A former vice president of McDonald's opened Geri's Hamburgers in 1962, and he wasn't shy about following the same model.
 After all, Geri's mascot looked suspiciously like the original representative for McDonald's, Mr. Speedee.

-Despite the lack of originality, Geri's grew in popularity in Illinois and Wisconsin—and had quite the cult following.
+Despite the lack of originality, Geri's grew in popularity in Illinois and Wisconsin and had quite the cult following.
 But ultimately, these hamburgers just couldn't compete, and the last location in Beloit, Wisconsin, closed in 1999.
 If you were a Geri's fan, you can show your love with this T-shirt.
 Or reach out to the Yelp reviewer, who wrote: "Was the best of all time!
 We should start a campaign to bring back Geri's."
 You two could get that petition going.

 If you were lucky enough to still have a Roy Rogers near you in the 1990s, chances are high you were a serious devotee.
 As one Baltimore reporter noted, "It was a favorite of mine as a kid—so much so that I had a birthday dinner there once."